ottiram/pyMMAX2/README.md

  coref            : 267 markables [default: Annotation scheme instance not available!] sentence         : 195 markables [default: Annotation scheme instance not available!]
 ```
-The script just load one .mmax file and prints some project info to the console.
-Since no --mmax2_libs are specified,
+The script just loads one .mmax file and prints some project info to the console.
+Since no MMAX2 libraries are specified using the `--mmax2_libs` parameter, default attributes for the two markable levels **coref** and **sentences** are not available.